AdobeAtAdobe/kirby_docs/acpdr/end-user/markdown/acp_glossary/acp-glossary.md

 __Created Date Column:__ Selecting a `Created Date` column, is an option when specifying 3rd party data via a connection.
 When the `Append` save strategy is selected and the dataset contains multiple date related schema, the user must choose from the available date / time type schema to specify `Created Date` key column. `Created Date` option is not available when the `Overwrite` save strategy is selected.

-__Customer Data Model:__ A schema defined by a customer that is not based on an Adobe standard schema.
+__Customer Data Model:__ A collection of related schemas and schema descriptors for a customer’s business domain.

 ## D